26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 DOWNLOAD DR WATTS’ ULTIMAGE GUIDE TO POST-PREGNANCY SURGERY

-• A bulging or protruding belly that does not improve with exercise
+- A protruding belly that does not change with exercise

 Diastasis Recti vs Hernia